Code-Institute-Submissions/fitipedia/README.md

 ##### For registered users

+* A responsive, fixed navbar that enables users to view their profile, add a new entry to the dictionary or log out
 * A section on the homepage that shows the last 5 entries of the user logged in, sorted by date from most recent
     * The user can edit or delete entries in this section instead of having to navigate to the dictionary page
     * Entries that are hidden due to having a low score still appear in this section, as they are unique to the user and cannot be seen by anybody else